newatoms/beta/projects/science-of-images/post.md

 <img src="http://i.imgur.com/2HNf90E.jpg" alt="" width=100% />
 *The deadly sin of latte art imagery.
 By [Michael Allen Smith](https://www.flickr.com/photos/digitalcolony/)*

-**It pays off to attach a valuable image that fits your content.
-What does science have to say about this?**
+**It pays off to enrich your content with great imagery.
+But what makes an image good?
+We consulted scientific research to find out.**

 We all certainly have a goal or a reason before starting to write an article.
 Why wouldn’t we do the same with our visual content?
 It pays off greatly to find a valuable image that sticks.
 It makes your articles more appealing, comprehensible, and memorable.